doobybooby/gitMoney/README.md

 # gitMoney

-Eight Tech Talent Pipeline participants created a budget calculator with a stock to not only analyze the flow of the money, but also to see well-known companies' stocks.
+Eight Tech Talent Pipeline participants created a budget calculator website that not only analyzes the flow of the money, but also to see well-known companies' stocks.

 ## GIF